kamping-site/kamping/docs/parameter_handling.md

               MPI_Datatype recvtype, MPI_Comm comm)
 ```

-In contrast to plain MPI, where 9 parameters have to be passed to `MPI_Alltoallv`, KaMPIng requires the caller to pass only the `sendbuf` and `sendcounts` parameter explicitly.
+In contrast to plain MPI, where the caller has to pass nine parameters to `MPI_Alltoallv`, KaMPIng requires only the `sendbuf` and `sendcounts` parameters.
 All other parameters are optional and are computed as follows (if omitted):
 - `recvcounts` are inferred through an additional call to `MPI_Alltoall` over the `sendcounts`.
-- `sdispls` and `rdispls` are just defaulted to an exclusive prefix sum of the `sendcounts` and `recvcounts`, respectively.
+- `sdispls` and `rdispls` are defaulted to an exclusive prefix sum of the `sendcounts` and `recvcounts`, respectively.
 - `sendtype` and `recvtype` are inferred from the container's `value_type` storing the data to be sent (or received).

 As outlined above, it is possible to pass any subset of the optional parameters, in any arbitrary order, to the wrapped function call.